Igniting a New Model for Islam

 Now it is history.
 I recently went to a conference in Germany on gay and lesbian rights in Iran and was excited to see that this generation is very passionate, active, and knowledgeable.
 My articles were the focus of some of the panels, but the conversation has moved on.
 It is much bigger.
 The intellectual level of the conversation is extremely sophisticated and advanced, and I am pleased to see how it is moving forward.

 AN: I was teaching at California State, San Bernardino, in the philosophy department and I was quite content with the school and happy to be near my family who live there, but my research is in religion and philosophy, and I was hoping to find a place where I could teach both.
-I saw the ad for this position here at Moravian College, and it was as if the ad had been written for me.
+I saw the ad for this position here at Moravian University, and it was as if the ad had been written for me.

 AN: I love it here more than California—I love the four seasons.
 It is beautiful.
 The school is very friendly, and I felt very welcome.
 I like to know my students and I enjoy the pleasure of working with them face to face.
 I have that opportunity here.
 When I was at University of California, Santa Barbara, prior to my years at Cal State, I taught an ethics class with more than 300 students and six teaching assistants; I never had an opportunity to have personal interaction with my students.

 I am grateful to be able to do my scholarly work--not just to be a professor but also a scholar--and for the opportunity to extend myself outside the college to other students and other countries.
-The University of California didn’t encourage you to go beyond the institution, but part of the mission of Moravian College is to become global and to reach out to other parts of the world.
+The University of California didn’t encourage you to go beyond the institution, but part of the mission of Moravian University is to become global and to reach out to other parts of the world.

 I am so happy to be teaching in the United States.
 I can do things I couldn’t imagine at one point in my life.
 I have the freedom to think what I want, say what I want, teach what I want.
 I have access to technology and to so many resources.
 I come from a society in which I didn’t feel safe to teach certain philosophical ideas to students.
 Here I am in a safe zone.
 And through the internet, students in Iran can benefit from my online courses, too.